 Rough Guide to Hong Kong & Macau

 I took over the Rough Guide to Hong Kong & Macau from the original author in 2005, nudging the text away from its British expat perspective towards a more Chinese viewpoint.
 Being in Hong Kong for extended periods allowed me to moonlight in martial arts studies between the usual pleasures of road-testing restaurants and hiking surprisingly rugged trails across the New Territories (where I literally tripped over cobras, abandoned villages and overgrown gun emplacements from WWII).
-The title was shelved indefinitely in 2012, though I’ve continued to work on a cut-down spinoff, the Pocket Guide to Hong Kong & Macau.
+The title was shelved indefinitely in 2012, though for the next few years I worked on a cut-down spinoff, the Pocket Guide to Hong Kong & Macau.

 Rough Guide to Iceland

 People usually laugh when I trot this one out; Iceland is so out of character with my main Asia-Pacific interests.
 But I first visited this Nordic outpost in 1981 and, frankly, have always enjoyed covering somewhere a little less demanding than my other titles: the first edition took just six weeks to research and only three months to write.
 Even better, I didn’t have to learn yet another language, as nearly everyone speaks English – though in deference to national pride, I’ve done my best to master Icelandic pronunciation.
 Iceland remains one of my favourite places, small enough to be accessible, yet raw enough to inspire a sense of solitude and discovery.
-I’ve updated every edition, most recently in 2015, and also authored Top 10 Iceland for Dorling Kindersley.
+I updated every edition until 2018, and also authored Top 10 Iceland for Dorling Kindersley.